 I’ve determined that anything that requires multiple apps to talk to each other can be automated.
-I’m already doing things like creating a show notes doc when someone schedules a podcast interview (Calendly -> Evernote), and automatically scheduling YouTube Videos on Social Pilot.
-I’m still learning the ins and outs of some tools (both of the aforementioned are done with Zapier), but I’m getting better.
-Some of the tools I’m using more:
+I’m already doing things like creating a show notes doc when someone schedules a podcast interview (Calendly -> Notion), and automatically sending my live streams to Vimeo when they end.
+There’s a lot to know – and lots of tools to figure out.
+Some of the tools that are integral to my business are:

-As mentioned, Zapier is an integral part to my automation goal.
+As mentioned, Zapier is he lynchpin of my automation library.
 It works with so many other things, and lots of WordPress plugin developers integrate with it.
 They also support writing Code directly into an automation, if I want.

 One place Zapier falls short is device automations, like iOS, Alexa, and Android.
 This is where IFTTT shines.
 I’m using a combo of Zapier and IFTTT to do things online and then send reminders to my phone.
 For example, when I scan a business card into Evernote, I get a reminder 3 days later to follow-up with the person.

 TextExpander is a cross platform app that replaces text snippets.
 It allows me to compose emails from 3 characters, and makes sure I never typo a URL.
 It also works with with some variables/scripting languages to do some truly cool things.

 One of the best features of iOS in recent years is Shortcuts – and now they are on the Mac as well.
 I use Shortcuts to log ideas, set timers, and automate scenes in my office, specifically around recordings.
 I know there’s a lot more I can be doing, and I have some help there.

 2 fantastic resources to help me really understand and make the most out of Shortcuts: The Club MacStories iOS Reviewebook , and theShortcuts Field Guideonline course.
 Both are created by podcasters I trust.
 And the MacStories iOS review is my favorite thing to read when it comes out